7: The Psychology of Racism, Stereotyping, and Discrimination

 Different Understandings of Racism

 In her email to the dictionary editors, Mitchum wrote, “Racism is not only prejudice against a certain race due to the color of a person’s skin, as it states in your dictionary.
-It is both prejudice combined with social and institutional power.
+It is both prejudice and social and institutional power.
 It is a system of advantage based on skin color” (Hauser, 2020).
-Spurred by the exchange with Mitchum and the Black Lives Matter Protests in the summer of 2020, the editors updated their definition of racism which now has two entries.
-The first entry maintains the definition of racism as individual beliefs but the second now explicitly emphasizes racism as systemic oppression.
+Spurred by the exchange with Mitchum and the Black Lives Matter Protests in the summer of 2020, the editors updated their definition of racism, which now has two entries.
+The first entry maintains the definition of racism as individual beliefs, but the second now explicitly emphasizes racism as systemic oppression.
 This change is consistent with scholarship that defines racism as a system of advantage and disadvantage based on social, historical, and cultural constructions of race and ethnicity (Jones, 1997/1998; Tatum, 1997; Wellman, 1993).

 Research suggests that different understandings of racism—as a problem of individual bias versus a structurally embedded force—are not randomly distributed across people.
-In the United States, understanding of racism as individual bias is especially pronounced among White Americans (Blauner, 2019; Carter & Murphy, 2015; Sommers & Norton, 2006).
-For example, Figure 1 (left side) shows the results of polls (Pew Research Center, 2016) that generally find that White Americans are far more likely than Black Americans to define the problem of racism narrowly as discrimination “based on the prejudice of individuals.”
+In the United States, the understanding of racism as individual bias is especially pronounced among White Americans (Blauner, 2019; Carter & Murphy, 2015; Sommers & Norton, 2006).
+White Americans are far more likely than Black Americans to define the problem of racism narrowly as discrimination “based on the prejudice of individuals.”
 Conversely, Black Americans are more likely than White Americans to define the problem of racism more broadly as discrimination “built into laws and institutions.”
-Beyond differences in the definition of racism, researchers have also noted group differences in perceptions of the role that racism plays in the modern world.
-Consider the results of another survey that also appear in Figure 1 (right side).
-Across several social issues, the percentage of participants who believe that racism impacts a wide range of social problems is much lower among White American than among Black American respondents.
+Figure 1 below, from the Pew Research Center (2022), illustrates this difference in perception among Black Americans.

 Systemic Racism

 Systemic approaches to racism emphasize the particular roles that different societal factors—historical, cultural, legal, political, and economic—have played in organizing who is at the top or bottom of a society’s racial hierarchy (Salter et al., 2018) There are a few key ideas that are important to keep in mind for understanding racism as systemic.
-First, ‘race’ itself, is a social construct.
-Racial categories are arbitrary in that there is not substantial scientific evidence supporting a clear biological division of ‘races.’
+First, ‘race’ itself is a social construct.
+Racial categories are arbitrary in that there is no substantial scientific evidence supporting a clear biological division of ‘races.’
 Have you ever stopped to ask yourself why there are four or five common categories, but not 3, 29, or 101?
 Even though we treat racial categories as if they are true biological distinctions, they are not.
 Human beings share 99.9% of their genetic makeup (National Human Genome Research Institute, 2018).
 Most people have physical characteristics or phenotypes that could be associated with more than one racial group.
 In fact, there are no traits that are only present in one population or ‘race’.
-There are many expressions of traits found within and across different racial groups (see the images in Figure 2, for example).
-To say that race is an arbitrary social construct does not mean, however, that peoples’ race-based experiences are not real.
+Many traits are expressed within and across different racial groups.
+For example, many Melanesians in the Solomon Islands have blonde hair, a trait commonly associated with Scandinavians.

 Modern ideas about race, in the Western world, have their foundations in histories of European imperialism and colonialism.
 European settlers came into (often violent) contact with communities that they deemed different in appearance and customs.
 Missionaries, slavers, and explorers commonly described darker-skinned “others” as uncivilized, barbaric, and otherwise culturally deficient in comparison to their European compatriots.
 The oppression of darker-skinned groups was often based on the assumed superiority of European language, intelligence, morality, beauty, and culture.
 Competitive pursuit of wealth among European nations accelerated the exploitation, enslavement, and genocide of non-European peoples across the globe (Guthrie, 2004).
 This process of deeming one’s own group as superior and another group as inferior to motivate and justify violence and colonization is not unique to European contexts, but its duration, extent, and lasting implications make it one of the most staggering examples.